analog-smartwatch/analog-smartwatch.github.io/src/blog/2024-09-30---Start-of-the-analog-smartwatch-project.md

 draft: false
 ---

-This project aims to create an analog smartwatch, or "hybrid" smartwatch.
-This blog section has been created to share milestones.
+This project aims to create an open-source analog smartwatch, or "hybrid" smartwatch.